Red-Bellied Snake

 Where To Find

-Food includes earthworms, forest slugs, and, occasionally, soft-bodied insects.
-This species also eats land snails.
-Some researchers suggest that the blunt head and elongated teeth of this snake and the closely related midland brownsnake helps them to grip and tug persistently on a snail’s body until the snail fatigues and can be pulled out of its shell.
+Biologists suspect that the blunt head and elongated teeth of this snake and the closely related Dekay's brownsnake helps them to grip and tug persistently on a snail's body until the snail fatigues and can be pulled out of its shell.
+An odd lip-flaring behavior in this species might be an adaptation for feeding on slippery, slimy slugs, snails, and worms.

 Life Cycle

 As predators, these snakes control populations of the invertebrates they consume.
 But snakes are preyed upon themselves.
 Their defenseless newborns are gobbled by numerous animals.
-The adults, being small and defenseless except for smearing stinky stuff on their captors, are eaten by many animals.
+The adults, being small and defenseless except for playing dead or smearing stinky stuff on their captors, are eaten by many animals.

 Title